BioK03/bigdata-regression/README.md

 ## Possible Interpretation

- :warning: Due to a large diversity of the trees' species in Paris, these results are quite different (Or even the opposite) that with a realistic sample.
+ :warning: Due to a large diversity of the trees' species in Paris, these results are quite different that with a realistic and large sample.

- * In Paris, an older tree has a smaller circumference that a young one.
+ * In Paris, the age of a tree is linked to its circumference.
  * Paris' trees get taller with the time.
- * In this sample, a taller one has a smaller circumference that a smaller one.
+ * In this sample, the age of the tree is not so linked with its circumference.

 These conclusions might be conducted with the following facts :
  * Trees planted along streets rarely exceed 80 years.